-If $\overline{SS}$ is configured as input and driven low while this bit is '1', then this bit is cleared, and the IF in SPIn.INTFLAGS is set.
+If \overline{SS} is configured as input and driven low while this bit is '1', then this bit is cleared, and the IF in SPIn.INTFLAGS is set.
 The user has to write MASTER = 1 again to re-enable SPI Host mode.
-This behavior is controlled by the Client Select Disable (SSD) bit in SPIn.CTRLB.